 - cardiopulmonary toxicity (with premature closure of the ductus arteriosus and pulmonary hypertension); - renal dysfunction, which may progress to renal failure with oligo-hydroamniosis; the mother and the neonate, at the end of pregnancy, to: - possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses. - inhibition of uterine contractions resulting in delayed or prolonged labour.

-Consequently, aceclofenac is contraindicated during the third trimester of pregnancy (see section 4.3).
+Consequently, aceclofenac is contraindicated during the third trimester of pregnancy

 Breastfeeding: